-- Landscaping materials in the Boone Family Foundation Courtyard are 90% Texas native heat resistant plants representing different natural areas in the state including deserts, prairies and grasslands.
+- Landscaping materials in the Boone Family Foundation Courtyard are 90 percent Texas native heat-resistant plants representing different natural areas in the state, including deserts, prairies, and grasslands.

 - Roofing on the Moody Foundation Observation Tower viewing deck and all new buildings is reflective material to keep the building cool in the summer.

-- Tyvek sealing was used to minimize water penetration/damage to all buildings.
+- Tyvek sealing used minimizes water penetration/damage to all buildings.

 - Key roadways are constructed with recycled gravel and Geogrid to provide sustainable natural support for emergency vehicles and permeable roadway material to maximize drainage and runoff efficiency.

-- Toilets are dual flush fixtures and all plumbing on site is low flow and Water Sense certified to conserve water.
+- Toilets are dual-flush fixtures.
+All plumbing on-site is low flow and Water Sense-certified to conserve water.